The COVID Pandemic & our school

 Throughout the COVID pandemic, our school has remained open.
 During the first Lockdown from March 2020, we provided schooling for the children of key workers and other vulnerable children.
 From 1st June 2020 onwards we reopened more fully, firstly for Reception children and then for Year 1 and 2.
 By the beginning of July, we had around 92% of our children back in school for at least 3 days a week.

-The links to the right include some galleries of photographs of the learning that went on in school and at home during the Lockdown and our return to school in June and July; a Powerpoint presentation which was prepared by our Headteacher to present to Governors and staff on our school response to the pandemic; some of the videos and pictures which were made by our staff to share with children during Lockdown to help them stay in touch and our COVID risk assessment for the school.
+The links to the right include some galleries of photographs of the learning that went on in school and at home during both periods of Lockdown and our return to school in June and July after the first Lockdown; a Powerpoint presentation which was prepared by our Headteacher to present to Governors and staff on our school response to the pandemic; some of the videos and pictures which were made by our staff to share with children during Lockdown to help them stay in touch and our COVID risk assessment for the school.

 In September 2020 we reopened fully to all children although we continued to operate with restrictions.
 We were unable to welcome parents into school for class worship or to help in class or for Harvest Festival, Nativity Plays and the many other occasions we love to share with our school families.
 Each year group remained separate from the others in school during lessons, school worship and lunch break with staggered start and finish times to minimise contact between children and staff in different year groups as much as possible.
 We finished for the Christmas break having concluded a very successful, if strange, term at school with our attendance levels being exceptional despite the continuing pandemic.

-Our staff worked incredibly hard the following day, meaning that by Wednesday 6th January we not only re-opened for vulnerable children and the children of key workers but that a full programme of remote learning was ready to go for those children at home.
+We remained closed on Tuesday 5th January, taking a second inset day, during which our staff worked incredibly hard meaning that by Wednesday 6th January we not only re-opened for vulnerable children and the children of key workers but that a full programme of remote learning was ready to go for those children at home.

 embody a Christian and spiritual community